gatsbyjs/gatsby/docs/blog/2019-03-19-migrating-from-wordpress-to-gatsby/index.md

 ![](./speed.png)

+In [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/), the blog would hover around a 60-70 speed score.
+After converting to Gatsby, the score is 99 for mobile and 100 for desktop, passing 22 audits.

 ## Why Gatsby?

 There are [a lot of static site generators](https://www.staticgen.com/) to choose from.
 [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [Next](https://nextjs.org/), and [Hexo](https://hexo.io/) are some of the big ones, and I've heard of and looked into some interesting up-and-coming SSGs like [Eleventy](https://www.11ty.io/) as well.
 At first, I thought I'd just want something that outputs straight HTML, and that a heavy JavaScript app couldn't possibly be better than simple HTML and CSS.